agiordan101/ft_ssl/README.md

-    Recode a part of openssl library
+    Recode a part of openssl library, and additionnal features, from scratch.

+    No C library used.
+    All externals functions used:
+        - open
+        - close
+        - read
+        - write
+        - malloc
+        - perror
+        - exit

     Author: agiordan